 St Mark's holds 3-4 men's breakfasts per year with interesting topics and engaging speakers, all helped down by the essential full English breakfast!
 We start at 9am and finish by 11am.
 If you need to leave earlier, that’s fine.
 Come for as much of the morning as you can. £5 suggested donation.

 If you're planning to come, it helps with catering if you can email the team at email@example.com.

 Ministry Leaders: Jonathan Green, Ian Billington-Phillips, Damien Chew, Richard Corrie, Nic Daley and Tom Holmer

-The most recent ones focussed on the themes "What is Man?"
+The most recent Men's Big Weekends focussed on the themes "Authentic" (Autumn 2017), "What is Man?"
 (Autumn 2016), "Fearless" (Spring 2016) and the question "Who am I?"
 (Spring 2015).
 The main talks from these weekends are well worth a listen as they will give you a fuller picture of the vision we are chasing after at St Mark's - to be fearless disciples, secure in our glorious identity as sons of God and wholeheartedly following Christ's call to sacrifice.
 Other resources include shorter spotlight talks on Christian men who have made a difference and some inspiration from the 18th century revival.

 Talks from past weekends can be found on the Media page - search for "men".

 A great event to bring your friends to.
 Watch this space for the next one!